 Mohammed Kaka: Our vision extended to a full range of end to end digital Islamic finance products.
 It also talks about enhancing the productivity of our employees.
 When we look at it and have the mobile banking application in the bag project seal, we look at what’s next.
 One of the areas that we looked at, which was core to our business, was being able to source new business, create a lead generation, give a client an easy experience in terms of raising their residential mortgage, or financing the motor vehicle.

 We looked at the Mendix platform, we reached out to a local implementation partner, and quickly what was meant to be a lead generation tool evolved.
-It evolved to a customer connectivity item, giving us a lead generation, but it also started moving towards an automation process – things that were manually done.
+It evolved to a customer connectivity item, giving us a lead generation.
+But it also started moving towards an automation process – things that were manually done.
 We saw benefit and opportunity in terms of automating it.
-We brought in a little bit of workflow into workflow management and we’re even able to bring in decisioning.
+We brought in a little bit of workflow into workflow management.
+We’re even able to bring in decisioning.
 A small project morphed into a big project and even with it being a large size project.

 The capabilities of low code, whatever we developed on the motor vehicle side, was being able to be reused onto the mortgage side.
-You saw the benefit of being fast through low code and then the true benefit of low code came across when the final product was delivered.
+You saw the benefit of being fast through low-code.
+Then, the true benefit of low code came across when the final product was delivered.

 Hamzah Asmall: If I had to look at it introspectively; what we realized from adopting no code, number one, we realized speed.
 I’ve said it before, but I can’t emphasize it enough.
 If we had to try and deliver these two apps using pro code or traditional approaches, It would’ve taken us a lot longer based on my experience of development over the years.